zmohling/weechat-clone/README.md

 # WeeChat Clone
-An instant messaging group chat software.
-While not utilizing the internet chat relay protocol, this application is illustrative of the open source IRC client WeeChat.
-The project includes both the client and server software.
+This repository hosts a clone of the popular IRC client WeeChat.
+The client and server are written in Java, and are executed in X-based terminals.
+Unlike WeeChat, this software does not use the internet chat relay protocol.
+Client and server communication utilizes a persistent web socket.

 ## Requirements
-This program was developed and solely tested in a Linux environment.
-It's likely that the client will only successfullly execute in a bash shell.
+Support for *nix based systems.
+Only tested in a Linux environment with X Window System terminals and bash.

-## Dependencies
+##### Dependencies
 - Java
-- Ant
+- Ant w/ Ivy

 ## Execution
-To run the client, simple execute the `chat-client` file located in the root directory.
-Configure the IP and port address of the server before executing the runnable jar file `/dist/chat-server.jar`.
+To run the client, simple execute the `client` file located in the root project directory.
+Configure the IP and port address of the server before executing the runnable jar file `/bin/jar/server.jar`.

 ## Screenshots
 <img src="https://i.imgur.com/cKy7nQs.png">